 As a solution, you can choose a closet organizer that can be upgraded to your liking after being purchased.
 You can install a basic organizer, and then later add more pricey modifications, such as drawers or doors.

-This closet organizer lets you organize your clothes right away.
+A closet organizer lets you organize your clothes right away.
 Afterwards, you can add drawers or even doors to create a closet that best suit your needs.

 Remove the Closet Door(s) to Save Space